g-gaston/cluster-api/docs/proposals/20240807-in-place-updates.md

 apiserver->>Operator: OK
 capi->>capi: Decide Update Strategy loop For all machines
-    capi->>apiserver: Mark Machine as pending and set UpToDate condition apiserver->>mach: Notify changes
+    capi->>apiserver: Mark Machine as pending, update spec apiserver->>mach: Notify changes
+    mach->>apiserver: Set UpToDate condition to False
     loop For all External Updaters
         mach->>hook: Run updater
     end
-        mach->>apiserver: Mark Hooks in Machine as Done capi->>capi: Set UpToDate condition end
+    mach->>apiserver: Mark Hooks in Machine as Done mach->>apiserver: Set UpToDate condition to True end
 ```

 The KCP external updates will work in a very similar way to MachineDeployments but removing the MachineSet level of indirection.
-In this case, it's the KCP controller the one in charge of marking machine as pending, setting a condition, and also updating the Machine spec.
+In this case, it's the KCP controller responsible for marking the machine as pending and updating
+the Machine spec, while the Machine controller manages setting the `UpToDate` condition.
 This follows this same pattern as for rolling updates, where the KCP controller directly creates and deletes Machines.
 Machines will be updated one by one, sequentially.

 ### Machine updates